MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/concepts/sparql.md

 ---
-title: Overview of Enterprise Graph | Microsoft Docs
+title: Enterprise Graph concepts - SPARQL | Microsoft Docs
-description: Common use cases for Enterprise Graph
+description: Graph queries in Enterprise Graph
-services: enterprise-graph
-documentationcenter: enterprise-graph-docs
 author: microsteve

-manager: microsteve
-editor: ''
+ms.topic: conceptual
 ms.service: enterprise-graph
-ms.devlang: NA
-ms.topic: overview
-ms.date: 03/14/2019
+ms.date: 03/29/2019
 ms.author: stflanag
 ---

 # SPARQL

-THIS DOC TO BE COMPLETED

 To run queries on the Enterprise Graph you can either ask natural language questions, or you can write queries in SPARQL.
 You can submit queries either in the Enterprise Graph interfact, or using the API.